SophieFitz/Firefox-History-Combiner/README.md

 The primary functionalities are all working but the workflow is a bit clunky. <br />

 Also, while I have tested as thoroughly as I can (combining together DBs from multiple Firefox versions), anomolies are possible. <br />
-You ***MUST*** make a backup of your DB.
+You ***MUST*** make a backup of your main DB.
 It is so important.
 Not meaning to sound patronising, but please do. <br />
-If there are any issues with my program, your DBs will not be affected if you follow this step.
+If there are any issues with my program, your main DB will not be affected if you follow this step.

+You only need to backup your main DB.
+Any other DBs you're combining history data ***from*** are unaffected.

 **Major features still missing are:**